Helsinki-Coder-Man/RayCasting/README.md

 Version 0.1

-Pseudo-3D engine using ray casting.
+Pseudo-3D engine made in c++.
+The 3D effect is achieved by using Ray casting.

 Controls:
 W - Move forward.